Online, Virtual and Classroom Courses

 IOSH Managing Safely: What is IOSH Managing Safely?

-The IOSH Managing Safely course, is a basic risk management health and safety qualification specifically for those in management or supervisory positions.
+The IOSH Managing Safely course is a basic risk management health and safety course specifically for those in management or supervisory positions.

 • Assessing Risk